NEW INC’s program is dedicated to growing creative practitioners into creative entrepreneurs.

 See our current list of mentors.

 Nokia Bell Labs, Nokia’s research and innovation arm, creates the disruptive technologies that are shaping the way the world communicates and connects.
 NEW INC has partnered with Nokia Bell Labs to run the Experiments in Art and Technology (E.A.T.)
-Residency Program.
+Residency Program, and will also provide lead support to our Year 6 Experiments in Art and Technology membership track.

 With multi-year support from the John S. and James L. Knight Foundation, members participating in the Museum Technology Track at NEW INC explore and develop transformative new technology applications for museums.